Dynamical Analysis of a Repeated Game with Incomplete Information: Pressure bounds

 We check that $q_4$, $q_5$ and $q_8$ are increasing in the parameter range, while $q_3$, $q_7$ and $q_6$ are decreasing.
 Substituting the maximum values of each of these quantities in the range and also using the maximal value of $\gamma$, we obtain a matrix whose spectral radius is 0.9773, giving the required bound on the pressure in this range.

 In principle it should be possible to extend by smaller and smaller intervals as long as the pressure remains negative.
-For example, the matrix based on using 230 iterates shows that the pressure is negative for $p=0.7321$.
+For example, the test $(C_{230})$ described above shows that the pressure is negative for $p=0.7321$.
+Indeed applying a similar procedure to 10000 randomly chosen $p$-values in the range $[0.719,0.732]$ using $(C_k)$ with $k=50,100,150,\ldots,500$ shows that $P_{\alpha_p}(\log h)<0$ for each of them.

-Probably a computer lower bound would show that the pressure is positive for some value of $p$ not much larger than this.